yuvalsuede/OMDB-movie-search/README.md

 ## Search

-To search for movie by title, start typing the name of the movie
+To search for a movie by title, start typing the name of the movie.

 ## Save